-Finally, Figure 5-20 shows the estimated annual emission of $PM{2.5}$ , from 1992 to 2017.
-The graph shows that emissions have decreased in a similar manner to emissions of $PM{10}$ , with a steady decrease from the early 1990s, a clear levelling off, and no further consistent decrease after around 2009.
-The largest source category for $PM{2.5}$ is combustion in industry, residential and commercial premises: this appears to have increased over the past decade.
+Finally, Figure 5-20 shows the estimated annual emission of PM2.5, from 1992 to 2018.
+The graph shows that emissions have decreased in a similar manner to emissions of PM10, with a steady decrease from the early 1990s, a clear levelling off, and no further consistent decrease after around 2009.
+The largest source category for PM2.5 is combustion in industry, residential and commercial premises.
+Emissions from this source have increased over the past decade.
+The NAEI again notes the role of increased domestic wood burning: "Residential sector emissions fell between 1990 (43kt) to 2002 (27kt), reflecting declining coal use.
+However, emissions from this source are now back at around 1990 levels due to increased use of wood as a fuel for homes (wood contributed 87% of domestic combustion emissions in 2018, compared with 13% in 1990).
+Industrial use of biomass fuels is also increasing and has, as a result, become a more significant contributor to UK emissions - 11% of UK emissions of PM2.5 in 2018."